glcraig/IT-arch-assistant/docs/Overview-1.1.md

 The Arrange panel allows you to position the layering of stacked items (to front, to back), the size of symbols and the position relative to the canvas, and flip and rotate symbols.
 Of perhaps most value is being able to select multiple symbols and align and space them.

+**Tip: Grouping** There are two separate approaches to "grouping" elements in diagrams: 1) containment (parent / child) and 2) Group.
+You can define any symbol as being a container and optionally collapsible, for example Subsystem, Location, OMLocation.
+This is done within the Style panel by clicking on **Edit Style** and  adding properties, "container=1;" and "collapsible=1;".
+Any symbol with container=1 will be highlighted when another symbol gets placed within it.
+Then moving the parent (container) will move it along with all its contained children as a group.
+You can also select multiple independent symbols, and then on the Arrange panel, click on **Group/Ungroup** to make them act like most drawing tool symbol groups.

-#### Undo, Save, and Auto-save
+\#### Undo, Save, and Auto-save

 Architect Assistant is a single page application (written in Angular).
 In this environment all of your edit operations are being handled within the Browser via the MxGraph javascript library.
 As you make changes, MxGraph is managing a "stack" of changes you make allowing you to "undo".
 At the same time, nothing is being persisted to the back-end until a "Save" is performed.
-Thus, if you were to make several changes and then close your Browser your update work will be lost.
+Thus, if you were to make several changes and then close your Browser your work will be lost.
 The Save button, in the upper right corner of the MxGraph editor, will write-back the current state of the diagram (and underlying architecture model) to the back-end for saving.

 When a diagram is saved, the undo "stack" is cleared.
 Thus, undo is only available between "saves".

-In addition to the explicit save, Architect Assistant will "auto-save" your diagram every 10 minutes.
+In addition to the explicit save, Architect Assistant will "**auto-save**" your diagram every 5 minutes.

 #### Model validation rules and Auto-save
 Each diagram type has a set of validation rules associated with it to help maintain a valid architecture data model.
 For example, a System Context diagram, must have 1 and exactly 1 Target System present on the diagram.
 In addition, all connectors must have 1 endpoint connected to the Target System and the other endpoint connected to an Actor.
 In other words, connectors are not allowed to connect two Actors together.
 Also while editing this diagram, there are some architecture-wide validation that is also being enforced, e.g., each of the Actors and Target system must be unique (unique name) within the Architecture.
 Attempting to name a symbol/element with a name that already exists will generate an error.
 In the case of the System Context diagram, all of this validation can (and is) performed by the front-end logic, i.e., the UI.
 In other diagram types, there are some validation rules that can only be fully assessed by the back-end during a "save" operation.
 The user experience of these types of validation checks, is that you won't see the validation error message until the save happens.
 This is particularly odd for the user when the application "auto-saves".
 In this case you might not be actively doing anything in the editor, auto-save occurs, and the back-end detects a validation error and you likely get a "save failed" along with the validation error.